-Roger Kline has unrivalled experience of industrial relations in Britain and has pioneered the development of practical responses to the ‘duty of care’ of public service professionals and their right and duty to ‘whistle blow’.
+He has unrivalled experience of industrial relations in Britain and has pioneered the development of practical responses to the ‘duty of care’ of public service professionals and their right and duty to ‘whistle blow’.

-Currently a visiting fellow at Middlesex University, and a former Head of Equality and Employment Rights at Britain's University and College Union, there is hardly a workplace challenge Roger has not had to tackle.
-Pay negotiations in the National Health Service, union recognition in aviation, job evaluation in higher education … he has done it all with eight different unions.
+His vast experience of Britain's industrial relations landscape includes pay negotiations in the National Health Service, union recognition in aviation and job evaluation in higher education … in fact, he has done it all with eight different unions.

 The author of 24 publications, including Managing Safely (1990), Freedom of Speech in the NHS (1995) and What If?
 Social Care Professionals and the Duty of Care (2009), Roger has designed and delivered training courses on a wide range of subjects, including health and safety, equality and employment law, and speaking and writing for union representatives.
-His most recent publication is Professional Accountability in Social Care and Health: Challenging poor practice and its management (Sage 2012)
+His most recent book is Professional Accountability in Social Care and Health: Challenging poor practice and its management (Sage 2012)